wlonk/arcadia/arcadia.md

 | are gallant towards ladies           | a rake         |
 | put King and country first           | proud          |

-Tell us who:
+Tell us who is:

-  - Is your commanding officer?
+  - Your commanding officer?
-  - Did you leave behind?
+  - ...
   - ...

 Initial social role tokens: 4